datastax/nodejs-driver/README.md

 ## Data types

-There are few data types defined in the ECMAScript standard, this usually represents a problem when you are trying to deal with data types that come from other systems in javascript.
+There are few data types defined in the ECMAScript specification, this usually represents a problem when you are trying to deal with data types that come from other systems in Javascript.

-You should read the [documentation on CQL data types and ECMAScript types][doc-datatypes] for more information.
+The driver supports all the CQL data types in Apache Cassandra (2.0 and below) even for types that no built-in Javascript representation exists, like decimal, varint and bigint.
+Check the documentation on working with [numerical values][doc-numerical], [uuids][doc-uuid] and [collections][doc-collections].

 ## Logging